 Cons

-- Since boondi is fried, the oil from boondi directly mixes with the yogurt, making the dish slightly greasier.
+- Since boondi is fried, the oil from the boondi directly mixes with the yogurt, making the dish slightly greasier.

 - The crunch of the boondi stays fresh for a short time.
 So if the purpose of raita boondi is to enjoy the crunch with meals, one needs to add the boondi fresh just before serving.